bearcore/ArmaReforgerLaserPointer/README.md

 Alternatively, simply duplicate the PEQ15.et, open your duplicate and then change the Object in the MeshObject Component to give it your own model.

+# Known Issues
+- Rendering of the dot on characters does not work correctly
+- Dot is not visible on distant objects